top of page

 Floral casting does take some practice and experimenting, so do plan to try a few pieces first before making an important keepsake.
 Patience will be needed when learning this artform. ;)

-I have a few examples in other blogs, for reference, using the iCoat epoxy products.
+I have a few examples in other blogs, for reference, using the iCoat epoxy products but there are many epoxy resins that work well.

 GENERAL RESIN INFO